-Although the inspections suggested that minimal activity had taken place at this site, Firth Industries in Hawera was well managed and maintained.
-The settlement ponds appeared to be working effectively and were found to be at a low level or filled with clean stormwater.
+Although the inspections suggested that minimal activity had taken place at this site, Firth Industries concrete plant in Hawera was well managed and maintained during the year under review.
+The settlement ponds appeared to be working effectively at the time of the inspections.